AidanWelch/CarTrack/README.md

 3. ~~Profit~~ Run the executable in build

 Disclaimer:
 This tool is provided under absolutely no guarantee of accuracy.
 Like any AI system it is fallible and should not be considered any form of proof of guilt, especially in a court of law.
-By using this tool you agree to not use as any form of evidence of guilt, or liability- but it may be used in defense.
+By using this tool you agree to not use as any form of evidence of guilt, or liability- but it may be used in defense as it can cast reasonable doubt.